hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 - You need a VMware vSphere environment where the VM will be deployed.
 - Credentials for the vCenter server of that environment with appropriate permissions, see below.
-- Download an OVA file, e.g. [ubuntu-18.04-server-cloudimg-amd64.ova](https://cloud-images.ubuntu.com/releases/18.04/release/ubuntu-18.04-server-cloudimg-amd64.ova) to the control machine first.
+- Download an OVA file, e.g. [ubuntu-18.04-server-cloudimg-amd64.ova](https://cloud-images.ubuntu.com/releases/18.04/release/ubuntu-18.04-server-cloudimg-amd64.ova) to the control machine.

 If you want to retrieve the VM's IP addresses from DNS, you also have to

 - Install dnspython (python library, http://www.dnspython.org/) on the control machine.
 - Use fully qualified domain names (FQDN, e.g. host.example.org) in the inventory.
   The FQDN will also be used as the VM name.
-- Create A records for each VM you want to create.
+- Add A records for each VM you want to create.

 The minimum Ansible version is 2.7.0.